 - Virtual trainings are run via Zoom.
-You must create a Zoom account with the email you used to register in order to access your training.
+You must create a Zoom account with the email you used to register to access your training.
 Once your order is paid for, you will receive an email with information to access your training via Zoom.
 The link to join the Zoom will also be available in your IMSE.com account under "My Trainings."
-Please follow the directions in order to avoid a late start on the first day of training.
+Please follow the directions to avoid a late start on the first day of training.

-- Graduate credits are available for virtual trainings through Ashland University or Adam State University
+- Graduate credits are available for virtual trainings through Ashland University or Adam State University.

 Day 1 of your training- please login by 7:00 am to ensure that you do not have any tech problems.
 You will be placed in a waiting room until 8:00 am.